How to integrate with AWS IoT Core

 Let me break it down for you:

 When defining the MQTT Topic Structure, we should start from a generic level and follow with more specific parts.
-I used the aws-workspace
+I used the `aws-workspace` representing my Datacake Workspace and the Datacake Product name: `aws-integration`.

 That approach will ensure the separation of data managed by distinct workspaces and products.
 I suggest it to avoid conflicts and maintain data confidentiality for every Product.